 - Testing the water in all new buildings for lead, and testing the new buildings for Radon

-- Managing Storm water, hazardous materials and fuel stroage permits for all District Facilities
+- Managing storm water, hazardous materials and fuel storage permits for all District Facilities

 We even have a program that takes care of burrowing owls on our properties!